Neuropathy Consultation Ann Arbor: What to Expect

 While chiropractic care can't resolve every type of neuropathy, it can be incredibly effective when the issue stems from structural problems, like a misaligned spine putting pressure on nerve roots.
 By addressing the structural source of the nerve interference, we can help restore proper communication and allow the body to heal.
 We see a wide range of conditions that are often linked to compromised nerve function.

-Your First Neuropathy Consultation: What to Expect
+Your First Neuropathy Consultation in Ann Arbor: What to Expect

 Walking into a new doctor’s office can feel a little intimidating, especially when you’re dealing with persistent pain.
 We get it.
 Your first visit with us is simply a conversation.
 It’s our chance to listen and your opportunity to learn if our approach is the right fit for you.
 We focus on three key steps to understand what’s happening in your body so we can determine the best way to help you find relief.